openwfm/wrf-sfire-docs/docs/accounts.md

 # Accounts and Allocations
 ## Eligibility
 Employees and students with `ucdenver.edu` or `cuanschutz.edu` login credentials.
-External collaborators with VPN access, sponsored by a faculty member, upon approval.
+External collaborators sponsored by a faculty member.

 ## How to get an account

-Please use [this form](https://forms.office.com/r/GQ9ef7ei4i) to request accounts and allocations requests. **The form should be filled by a faculty member and list users in their group, such as students or external collaborators.** External collaborators need a POI with VPN access first.
+Please use [this form](https://forms.office.com/r/GQ9ef7ei4i) to request accounts and allocations requests. **The form should be filled by a faculty member and list users in their group, such as students or external collaborators.** External collaborators need a POI (a type of affiliate appointment) with VPN access first.

 The form asks for the CU Denver email addresses for all accounts to be created, and